-Stripped bolt in a car
+Stripped bolt in a car — how to remove it

 If you are working on your car without a help of a mechanic, you’ve probably encountered rounded-off bolts before.
 It makes it more difficult to grip it and remove it, so stripped bolt problems have been around for as long as cars existed.